Thanks to the impressive number of unique benefits they offer, carpet tiles are becoming increasingly popular in homes, schools, and businesses.

 1. DIY-Friendly and Easy to Install

 If the ability to install flooring yourself is an important feature to you, carpet tiles are a great option to consider.
 When it comes to user-friendly, DIY installation, they are one of the best choices in the flooring market.
-They go down easily, quickly, and are designed with simplicity in mind.
+Laying carpet tiles can be done easily, quickly, and are designed with simplicity in mind.

 Since they are relatively small in size, they are easier to carry and get positioned in place.
 Compare this to maneuvering a huge roll of carpet and the advantage is clear.
 Generally, broadloom carpet requires professional installation.
 Additionally, most carpet manufacturers do not deliver carpet rolls to residential addresses.

-Alternatively, carpet tiles are easier to deliver, go down faster, and require less skill than other types of flooring to ensure a smooth, even final look.
+Alternatively, laying carpet tiles go down faster, are easier to deliver, and require less skill than other types of flooring to ensure a smooth, even final look.

 Although they can certainly be a DIY-friendly flooring option, we can get you in touch with over 200 professional layers Australian-wide if you prefer the help of a tradesman.
 Feel free to get in touch with us if you have any questions regarding DIY carpet tile installation.